dotenv-org/dotenv-vscode/README.md

 ### Vault

-<a href="https://dotenv.org/">Read about Vault at www.dotenv.org</a>.
-Sync your .env files quickly & securely.
-Stop sharing them over insecure channels like Slack and email, and never lose an important .env file again.</p>
+Vault lets you sync your .env files quickly & securely.
+Stop sharing them over insecure channels like Slack and email, and never lose an important .env file again.

+<a href="https://dotenv.org/">Read more about Vault</a>.

 Usage is similar to git.
 Run `CMD+Shift+P` (or `Ctrl+Shift+P`) and start typing `dotenv`.